Polydile/dile-components/docs/crud/crud-list.md

 - **actionIds**: Array, the IDs of the selected items for batch actions.
 - **filters**: Array, the filters applied to the list to refine the displayed items.
 - **language**: String, the interface and feedback messages language.
 Available 'en', 'es'.
 Fallback to 'en'.
+- **disableLoadOnStart**: Boolean, controls whether the component should automatically load elements when it initializes.
+When set to true, the component will not trigger the initial loading of data on startup, allowing for manual data loading to be managed as needed.

 ### Methods